 DocumentaryCreditApplicationRequest

-The DocumentaryCreditApplicationRequest message is sent by the party requesting issuance of the documentary credit (applicant) to the party issuing the documentary credit (issuer).
+The DocumentaryCreditApplicationRequest message is sent by the party requesting issuance of the documentary credit (applicant) to the party issuing the documentary credit (issuing bank).
 It is used to request the issuance of documentary credit, and provides details on the applicable rules, terms, conditions and content of the documentary credit to be issued.

 DocumentaryCreditInstrumentAdvice

-The DocumentaryCreditInstrumentAdvice message is sent by the issuer to the advising bank to offer information on the documentary credit.
-Upon receiving the message, the advising bank sends the DocumentaryCreditResponse message to the issuer in response.
+The DocumentaryCreditInstrumentAdvice message is sent by the issuing bank to the advising bank to offer information on the documentary credit.
+Upon receiving the message, the advising bank sends the DocumentaryCreditResponse message to the issuing bank in response.

 DocumentaryCreditIssuanceNotification